MicrosoftDocs/azure-dev-docs/articles/terraform/includes/terraform-apply-plan.md

 **Key points:**

-- The `terraform apply` command above assumes you previously ran `terraform plan -out main.tfplan`.
+- The example `terraform apply` command assumes you previously ran `terraform plan -out main.tfplan`.
 - If you specified a different filename for the `-out` parameter, use that same filename in the call to `terraform apply`.
 - If you didn't use the `-out` parameter, call `terraform apply` without any parameters.